algolia/autocomplete/packages/website/docs/getting-started.md

 });
 ```

-The `searchClient` requires an [Algolia application ID and API key](https://www.algolia.com/doc/guides/sending-and-managing-data/send-and-update-your-data/how-to/importing-with-the-api/#application-id).
-It lets you search into your Algolia index using an array of `queries`, which defines the queries you want to make to the index.
+The preset requires an [Algolia search client](https://www.algolia.com/doc/api-client/getting-started/install/javascript/) initialized with an [Algolia application ID and API key](https://www.algolia.com/doc/guides/sending-and-managing-data/send-and-update-your-data/how-to/importing-with-the-api/#application-id).
+It lets you search into your Algolia index using an array of `queries`, which defines one or more queries to send to the index.

 This example makes just one query to the "autocomplete" index using the `query` from [`getSources`](sources#getsources).
 It passes one additional parameter, [`hitsPerPage`](https://www.algolia.com/doc/api-reference/api-parameters/hitsPerPage/) to define how many items to display, but you could pass any other [Algolia query parameters](https://www.algolia.com/doc/api-reference/api-parameters/).